Research ethics FAQs

 Joint projects falling within OxTREC’s remit

 Where the University is not the lead institution, the researchers from the University of Oxford should contact the OxTREC Secretariat for further advice.
-Researchers may also find it helpful to consult the criteria for ethical review of research involving Oxford investigators as collaborators, which is available on the OxTREC application process page.
+Researchers may also find it helpful to consult the criteria for ethics review of research involving Oxford investigators as collaborators, which is available on the OxTREC application process page.

-You may be a new member of staff, or enrolled for a qualification at the University of Oxford, and were based at another institution when you received ethical approval for your research project.
+You may be a new member of staff, or enrolled for a qualification at the University of Oxford, and were based at another institution when you received ethics approval for your research project.
 Alternatively, you may be based at another University, but wish to recruit University of Oxford staff or students to participate in your study.

-In either case, you do not normally need separate CUREC approval, but should supply details of the ethical application (including all documents) and approval notice from the lead institution to the relevant CUREC subcommittee for our records.
-We will check that these meet University of Oxford ethical review requirements, and may require you to make minor document changes.
+In either case, you do not normally need separate CUREC approval, but should supply details of the ethics application (including all documents) and approval notice from the lead institution to the relevant CUREC subcommittee for our records.
+We will check that these meet University of Oxford ethics requirements, and may require you to make minor document changes.
 You must also obtain any other local permissions necessary to recruit University of Oxford staff or students for your research (for example heads of department, course directors, or student societies).

 If the research is to be advertised on posters on University or college noticeboards, the researchers must also obtain the appropriate local approval to advertise there (for example for colleges, from college bursars or senior tutors, or if in a University department, from local departmental administrators, building managers or communications staff).
 Any poster should include a reference to which ethics committee has reviewed and approved the study, together with the reference number.